Mining On Alzheimer's Diseases Related Knowledge Graph to Identity Potential AD-related Semantic Triples for Drug Repurposing: Background

 Neurodegenerative diseases are a heterogeneous group of disorders that are characterized by the progressive degeneration of the structure and function of the central nervous system or peripheral nervous system\cite{neurodegenerative}.
 Common neurodegenerative diseases, such as Alzheimer’s disease(AD) and related dementias (ADRD), are usually incurable and irreversible and difficult to stop.

 AD/ADRD are multi-factorial and complex neurodegenerative diseases characterized by progressive memory loss and severe dementia with neuropsychiatric symptoms \cite{Moya-Alvarado}.
 An estimated 5.8 million Americans aged 65 and older (12.6$\%$) are living with AD/ADRD in 2020, and this number is projected to reach 13.8 million by 2050 \cite{Duan}.
 High prevalence of AD/ADRD creates huge medical and social burdens.
 The total costs for health care, long-term care and hospital services for all Americans with AD/ADRD are estimated at 305 billion in 2020 \cite{Duan}.
 The high failure rate of the development of AD/ADRD drugs amplifies demographic and financial challenges.
 Given the increasing prevalence of the disease, finding innovative ways to develop effective drugs is an urgent need.
 Drug repurposing is a strategy for identifying new usages of approved or investigational drugs that are outside the scope of their original medical indications \cite{Ashburn}.
-This strategy offers various advantages over developing entirely new drugs, including the possibilities to lower failure risks and risk of unknown side effects/complications, efficient utilization of development funds and shortened development timelines \cite{Pushpakom}.
+There are majorly three computational methods for discovering drug repurposing evidence: the network-based methods, text mining and natural language processing (NLP) based approaches, as well as machine learning-based approaches \cite{Park2019}.
+Inspired by the fact that biologic entities in the same module of biological networks share similar characteristics, network-based approach aims to find several modules(subnetworks or cliques) using algorithms according to the topology structures of networks.
+NLP approaches usually includes processes of identifying biological entities and mining new knowledge from scientific literature.
+While machine learning-based approaches can apply different machine learning models such as logistic regression, support vector machine (SVM), random forest(RF), and deep learning (DL) to identify drug repurposing signals The computational drug repurposing strategy offers various advantages over developing entirely new drugs, including the possibilities to lower failure risks and risk of unknown side effects/complications, efficient utilization of development funds and shortened development timelines \cite{Pushpakom}.
 Developments in high-throughput screening technologies have catapulted computational drug repurposing to the forefront of attractive drug discovery approaches because the vast amounts of available data could potentially lead to new clues for drug repurposing that individual projects could not possibly reveal.
-The complexity of knowledge/data that is important for understanding the back-end mechanism of AD/ADRD, however, makes it challenging to support therapeutics discovery.

 Knowledge graphs can provide comprehensive and semantic representations for heterogeneous data, which has been successfully leveraged in many biomedical applications including drug repurposing \cite{bonner2021review}.
 For example, a few recent research focused on using knowledge graph-based approaches to drug repurposing for COVID-19 \cite{Zhang} \cite{Yan} \cite{AI-Saleem}.
 Sosa et al. applied knowledge graph embedding methods in drug repurposing for rare diseases \cite{Sosa}.
 Malas et al. leveraged the semantic properties of a knowledge graph to prioritize drug candidates for Autosomal Dominant Polycystic Kidney Disease (ADPKD) \cite{Malas}.
 However, to the best of our knowledge, knowledge graph-based approaches have rarely been applied in AD/ADRD drug repurposing.